 4. Description of the course, including each topic covered

 5. Name of textbook(s) used including title, author, edition, and date of publication

-Transfer credit is awarded only after the submitted syllabi have been evaluated by Michigan Tech faculty in the appropriate department for equivalent content.
+Transfer credit is determined by the appropriate academic department for equivalent content.
 Michigan Tech reserves the right to award transfer credit following its own policies and procedures.
-Comparable Michigan Tech courses with a US equivalent grade of "C" or higher are transferable.
+Only courses that are comparable to Michigan Tech courses are eligible, and a minimum US equivalent grade of a "C" or higher must be earned.
 Courses listed on the official transcript with no grade or score, with grades of C- or below (D, F, below 1.0 on 4 point scale), Pass/Fail scores, Audit, or for 0 credit hours are not eligible for transfer credit.
-To ensure proper credit, students should submit all documents to the International Programs and Services Office at least 4 months prior to your intended start date.
+To ensure proper credit, students should submit all documents to the International Programs and Services office at least 4 months prior to your intended start date.